Apostolic Vicariate of Brunei: Administration

 The vicariate is a territory under the ecclesiastical authority of an apostolic vicar, who sits on the Catholic Bishops' Conference of Malaysia, Singapore and Brunei.
 Additionally, the vicariate is represented diplomatically by the Holy See through the Apostolic Delegation to Brunei Darussalam.
 The papal delegate to Brunei is resident in the Holy See's diplomatic mission in Kuala Lumpur.

 Similarly, for canon law matters, the vicariate is served by the tribunal of the Archdiocese of Kuala Lumpur.

 The vicariate has historically been administered pastorally through commissions responsible for different aspects of church corporate life.
 The commissions are directed by appointed clergy, and see representation from the parishes.
 The role of these commissions is to foster a more aligned vision and direction among the parishes in the various aspects of church governance.

 Parishes

-It is estimated that there are around 21,000 Roman Catholics in Brunei.
+It is estimated that there are around 21,000 Catholics in Brunei.
 The majority are expatriate Filipinos; others are mainly Chinese, South Asian or indigenous people.

 The vicariate consists of three parishes, all located in major cities or towns.
 The parishes are: